 One of the reasons that I resisted teaching cursive handwriting early to my kids was that I thought they would be confused and have difficulty reading the printed fonts in their readers and printed books.
 However, a quick look through the following chart shows that most cursive letters closely resemble their printed partners.

 How I Teach Cursive First

-After researching and studying to present my Parent Class on Teaching Writing to Kids With Dysgraphia, I learned that this neurologically-based learning issue can be caused by difficulties in sequencing, poor working memory and weak fine motor skills.
+After researching and studying to present my Parent Class on Teaching Writing to Kids With Dysgraphia parent course, I learned that this neurologically-based learning issue can be caused by difficulties in sequencing, poor working memory and weak fine motor skills.
 Logic of English addresses each of these weaknesses in their simple-to-use, straight forward writing program – The Rhythm of Handwriting.